 Partnership Engagement starts at the local level, building broad community support and participation in public health priority setting and action.
 Partnership Engagement begins with what some would call "social capital," engaging and linking affected people at the local level.
 Partnership Engagement is anchored in two convictions: communities have strength and everyone has a stake in public health.

-Pawnee County's Regional Partnership Consultant works closely with the Pawnee County Health Coalition, and other community partners, to continue building and strengthening broad community support and participation.
+Payne County's Regional Partnership Consultant works closely with the Payne County Live Well and Stillwater Live Well Coalitions, and other community partners, to continue building and strengthening broad community support and participation.

-For more information on the Partnership Engagement or more information/how to join the Pawnee County Health Coalition, email us here.
+For more information on the Partnership Engagement or more information/how to join the Payne County Live Well or Stillwater Live Well Coalition, email us here.